leon4rd/test/README.md

-## When is a door not a door?
-When it's ajar.
+## The urge to sing the Lion King song is just a whim away.